apple/swift-openapi-generator/Examples/postgres-database-example/README.md

-# Use a database for persistent storage
+# Server with Postgres database for persistent storage

 In this example we'll integrate persistent state into the server by adding an integration to a database.